Sharp Edges on Ganache Cakes

 Sharp edges on ganache cakes are now the basics of good cake decorating.
-Almost all professionally decorated cakes you see have beautiful crisp share edges with perfectly straight sides all around.
-I show you two method to cover a cake with ganache and get sharp edges, here is the method 2.
+Almost all professionally decorated cakes you see have beautiful, crisp, sharp edges with perfectly straight sides.
+I show you two methods to cover a cake with ganache and get sharp edges; here are two easy methods.

 - You will need a cake board for the bottom of the cake.